abhishekagarwalnpl/QHAL-copy/specs/metadata.rst

 - Allow the hardware companies to defend their trade secrets

-- Allow the users to identify the hardware platform most suitable for their problems and utilise it at its best
+- Allow the users to identify the hardware platform most suitable for their problems and utilise it to its best

 - Discourage independent efforts to extract/infer undisclosed information.
-  This prevents hardware companies from being falsely accused of (a) suboptimal service and/or (b) overcharging consumers.
+  This prevents hardware companies from being falsely accused of suboptimal service and/or overcharging consumers.

 To reach these goals, we believe metadata should be different at the different layers of the HAL.
 Table entries marked as required are described in more details at the bottom of this section.
-We will use the definition *valid* to indicate that the circuit, shot, or gate does not infringe the information provided by the metadata (e.g. a not valid circuit will use 5 qubits on a 4 qubit system).
+We will use the definition *valid* to indicate that the circuit, shot, or gate does not infringe the information provided by the metadata (e.g. a five-qubit circuit on a four-qubit system).

 Tables should be seen as extensions of the higher levels.
-E.g. Level 2 MUST contain all the fields of Level 3.
+For example, Level 2 MUST contain all the fields of Level 3.
 Fields of an higher level HAL MAY be converted from OPTIONAL to REQUIRED but not vice-versa.

 Level 3 HAL – application level